openmultiplayer/web/docs/scripting/resources/animations.md

 :::note

-Please note that some of the listed animations may not be useable in SA-MP.
+* Please note that some of the listed animations may not be useable in SA-MP.
+* Animations suffixed with `_O` were meant to be applied to objects (e.g. parachute movement).
+These will not work when applied to players.

 :::